orchetect/swift-testing-extensions/README.md

 ## Test Resources

-A simple global `TestResource` namespace and API is provided for accessing test resources in a test target.
+A global `TestResource` namespace and members are provided for accessing test resources in a test target.

-This namespace is its own global actor, so it is safe to access from any thread and any test context.

 Recommended structure for using ``TestResource``:

 1. Create a base `TestResource` folder in your package's test target.
 2. Create subfolder(s) within the `TestResource` folder as desired in your package's testing target to contain the test resource files.

    For example, add the following to your `Package.swift`:
    ```swift
    .testTarget(